mdewilde/itunes-api/README.md

 ##### HTTP connection setup

-To reduce external dependencies, **iTunes Search** has a default HTTP implementation relying on `java.net.URLConnection`.
+To reduce external dependencies, **iTunes API** has a default HTTP implementation relying on `java.net.URLConnection`.
 However, using your preferred way to make HTTP requests can be done by implementing the `be.ceau.itunesapi.http.Connector` interface and passing an instance to the relevant API entry point:

   * `be.ceau.itunesapi.Search.execute(Connector)`
   * `be.ceau.itunesapi.Lookup.execute(Connector)`